Date of Birth: Tuesday 10 September 2013

 For a sweet photo see Olsekki’s Instagram

-The David Sheldrick Wildlife Trust also has an official Instagram account
+The David Sheldrick Wildlife Trust official Instagram account

 credit: public domain drawing of baby elephant